 2. Cook the vegetables in the water with seasoning until soft, then add the saffron.

-3. Process the soup until smooth and serve warm by gradually adding the almond milk.
+3. Process the soup until smooth by gradually adding the almond milk.
 Serve warm.

 Copyright © MagicTableCloth

 Spinach is very versatile and it is easy to incorporate spinach into a diet.
 That is great because spinach has so many health benefits.
 Vitamin C, or ascorbate, is chemically the simplest vitamin.
 Unlike humans, plants can synthesise ascorbate, accumulating it up to 10% of the total water-soluble ‘carbohydrates’, according to research findings.
 The washing process of pre-packaged spinach, which uses circulating water with chlorine-based sanitiser, “can be a potential source of ascorbate loss and younger plant tissues often have higher ascorbate concentrations than older ones, e.g. in spinach.”
 (Food Chemistry 233 (2017) 237–246) So, if you are buying spinach for a salad, try the baby spinach that is sold unpacked and wash it yourself.

 The following is very interesting too:

 “Dark green leafy vegetables are primary food sources for lutein and b-carotene, however these bioactives have low bioavailability… Lutein liberation and in vitro accessibility were three-fold higher from spinach puree compared to whole leaves.
 Results for b-carotene liberation were similar, whereas that of b-carotene accessibility was only about two-fold.”
 (Food Chemistry 224 (2017) 407–413) This is good to know, well supports my recipe for Tabouleh.
 They call lutein ‘eye vitamin’.